SSWConsulting/SSW.Rules.Content/rules/blazor-appstate-pattern-with-notifications/rule.md

 ```

-Figure: Full example showing how to inject state, subscribe to state changes and how to unsubscribe from state changes.
+**Figure: Full example showing how to inject state, subscribe to state changes and how to unsubscribe from state changes**

-Note: Remember to unsubscribe from the `PropertyChanged` event to avoid any memory leaks.
-See our rule about [when to implement IDisposable](/when-to-implement-idisposable)
+**Note:** Remember to unsubscribe from the `PropertyChanged` event to avoid any memory leaks.
+See rule about [when to implement IDisposable](/when-to-implement-idisposable).

 Whenever the `IncrementCount()` or `Reset()` methods are invoked, any listeners on the page will invoke the handling code attached to the `PropertyChanged` event - and be able to invoke `StateHasChanged` in order to update their respective views.